YuzuZensai/iOS-DiscordPresence/README.md

 1. Clone this repository ``git clone https://github.com/YuzuZensai/iOS-DiscordPresence.git``
 2. Edit ``Makefile`` if needed
 3. Run ``make do`` to build and install on your device, or ``make package`` to build
-4. After installing the tweak, create a new file ``/var/mobile/Documents/DiscordToken.txt`` and put your Discord token there
+4. After installing the tweak, create a new file ``/var/mobile/Documents/DiscordToken.txt`` and put your Discord token there (This is temporary for now, will change to a better way later)

 ## ⚠️ Disclaimer